 But as the vegan movement grows, so does the access to more and more vegan junk food products.
-Be aware that you can still be technically vegan but eat a very unhealthy diet of sugary and processed foods, which will not do your health or waist line much good if you consume them every day.
+Be aware that you can still be vegan but eat a very unhealthy diet of sugary and processed foods, which will not do your health or waistline much good if you consume them every day.

 - Know the potential deficiencies

-Because you will be hounded by non-vegans telling you that you’re going to become nutrient deficient, how will you survive and where the hell will you get protein from!
+You may be hounded by non-vegans telling you that you’re going to become nutrient deficient, asking how you will survive and where the hell will you get protein from!

 - B12 – Can only be found in fortified foods and supplements on a plant-based diet.
 Fortified yeast flakes will hit the spot for flavour and nutrients.

 - DHA (Omega 3) – Algae Oil.
-The only plant based source of DHA which the body does not have to convert from ALA to use.
-Which it does normally inefficiently from other sources: chia, hemp, flax etc
+The only plant-based source of DHA which the body does not have to convert from ALA to use.
+ALA can be found in chia, hemp, flax etc.

-- D3 – The sun is the best source of course but in the winter months you might need to supplement, but make sure you get a Vegan D3 supplement, as they are usually made from Lanolin found in sheep’s wool.
+- D3 – The sun is the best source, of course, but in the winter months you might need to supplement.
+Make sure you get a vegan D3 supplement, as they are often made from lanolin, found in sheep’s wool.

-- Iron – There’s plenty of iron to be found in leafy green vegetables, lentils, chickpeas, beans, tofu, cashew nuts, chia seeds, ground linseed, hemp seeds, pumpkin seeds, kale, dried apricots and figs, raisins, quinoa and fortified breakfast cereal, help to increase the absorption by consuming with Vitamin C and avoiding tea and coffee while you eat (they reduce nutrient uptake)
+- Iron – There’s plenty of iron to be found in leafy green vegetables, lentils, chickpeas, beans, tofu, cashew nuts, chia seeds, ground linseed, hemp seeds, pumpkin seeds, kale, dried apricots and figs, raisins, quinoa and fortified breakfast cereal.
+Help increase its absorption by consuming these foods alongside Vitamin C and avoiding tea and coffee while you eat (they reduce nutrient uptake).

 - Focus on Nutrient Diversity

-“Eat the rainbow” is the best bit of advice when it comes to easily eating a diverse plant based diet.
+“Eat the rainbow” is the best bit of advice when it comes to eating a diverse plant-based diet.
 All the different coloured fruits and vegetables contain different levels of different nutrients, which means if you eat a diet that is varied in colour, then you will be eating a diet that is varied in nutrients.

-It’s very easy to eat a calorie dense diet but then one that is also lacking in nutrients, calorie dense food groups are those that have a higher ratio of calories relative to their weight, most of the time these are higher fat foods such as nuts, nut butters, oils, and avocados.
+It’s very easy to eat a calorie-dense diet that is also lacking in nutrients.
+Most of the time these are higher fat foods such as nuts, nut butters, oils, and avocados.
 These are not necessarily bad for you, but they must be eaten in moderation.

-Not that I recommend the following but as an example, 500 calories of oil would have a massively different calorie, nutrient, satiety ratio than 500 calories of Broccoli, meaning you could eat a crazy amount of broccoli compared to the oil, filling you up with nutrients and fibre, which will keep you full for longer.
+Not that I recommend the following but as an example, 500 calories of oil would have a massively different calorie, nutrient and satiety ratio than 500 calories of broccoli, meaning you could eat a crazy amount of broccoli compared to the oil, and it would fill you up with nutrients and fibre, which will keep you full for longer.

 - Fill your cupboards